-- High-risk drinking is binge drinking 1 to 4 times during the past month. - Very high-risk drinking is binge drinking 5 or more times during the past month. - Binge drinking is 5 or more drinks per occasion for males and 4 or more drinks per occasion for females and transgender students.

-- Pre-gaming is drinking alcohol in your or someone else's residence before attending a social or other event. - False identification.
+- High-risk drinking is binge drinking 1 to 4 times during the past month. - Very high-risk drinking is binge drinking 5 or more times during the past month. - Binge drinking is 5 or more drinks per occasion for males and 4 or more drinks per occasion for females and transgender students. - Pre-gaming is drinking alcohol in your or someone else's residence before attending a social or other event. - False identification.

 The Office of Student Support and Wellness Promotion facilitates student retention within the Jesuit tradition of cura personalis.
-They are committed to supporting students who face personal and substance use-related challenges by providing opportunities for spiritual, emotional, physical, educational, professional, and social sswp@loyola.edu
+They are committed to supporting students who face personal and substance use-related challenges by providing opportunities for spiritual, emotional, physical, educational, professional, and social growth.
+We help students leverage available resources and stay focused on their success by initiating and sustaining collaborative relationships with our community partners.